The most beautiful villages in Italy

 Matera

-Known as the city of stones, the town lies in Basilicata, southern Italy.
-Furthermore, it is a UNESCO World Heritage Site because of its beauty and uniqueness.
-More importantly, Matera is one of the most ancient and beautiful towns in Italy and the world and served as a backdrop for several Hollywood movies.
+Known as the city of stones, Matera is located in Basilicata, southern Italy.
+Because of its beauty and uniqueness, it is a UNESCO World Heritage Site.
+More importantly, Matera is one of the most ancient and beautiful towns in Italy and the world and has served as a backdrop for several Hollywood movies.
 The village derives much of its fame from the Sassi, ancient cave homes carved directly into the rock of the surrounding hills.
 The site is impressive!

 the most beautiful villages in Italy -